-Diane Colley-Urquhart is recognized as a dynamic community leader and a senior member of Calgary City Council, currently serving her sixth term in Office as an elected official.
+Diane Colley-Urquhart is recognized as a dynamic community leader and a senior member of Calgary City Council, currently serving her seventh term in Office as an elected official.
 Diane has valued her public service to the residents of Ward 13 and all Calgarians.
 Her grounded, common-sense approach to politics and the respect she has garnered in working with her Council colleagues as a team player have resulted in numerous policies and community investments being implemented since she entered public office in 2000.

 As a voice for the citizens of Ward 13, Diane is known to take up issues of public concern and can be relied upon to speak out on controversial city-wide issues.
 This is because Diane keeps in close touch with those who elected her.
 She listens to what is important to Calgarians.
 She is her constituents’ voice at City Hall and around the Council table.